brettz9/intl-dom/README.md

 #### `richNested`

-This format is follows the same format as `rich`, though it allows nested
+This format follows the same format as `rich`, though it also allows nested keys:
-keys:

 ```json
   {